FreddieOffice/1dc/README.txt

-this is an esoteric programming language written in lua is alsow known as "N--".

-by the way lua53.dll is needed for ONE-C.exe also haha 1c and ONE-C
+this is an esoteric programming language written in lua is alsow known as "N--". by the way lua53.dll is needed for ONE-C.exe and note that the interpreter is KIND OF BUGGY!!! (or its just my bad coding) also haha 1c and ONE-C

 functions: